 Step 1.
 Intune Deploy ConfigMgr bootstrap and create CCMsetup installation service

-The CCMsetup.exe bootstrap process creates CCMsetup service as shown below.
+The CCMsetup.exe bootstrap process creates the CCMsetup service as shown below.
 This is a temporary service that starts the ConfigMgr client install and registration process.

 - The installation command line is constructed based on what you have configured in Intune.
-CCMSetup.log helps to verify whether command line is proper
+CCMSetup.log helps to verify whether the command line is proper

 CMG also acts as Cloud DP which provides ConfigMgr client binaries to win 10.
 CMG and your internal ConfigMgr servers communicate with Win 10 which has a valid Auth token.